Light-emitting diode: RGB systems

 resulting in a substantial change in color stability.
-Such problems inhibit industrial use.
+Such problems hinder industrial use.
 Multicolor LEDs without phosphors cannot provide good color rendering because each LED is a narrowband source.
-LEDs without phosphor, while a poorer solution for general lighting, are the best solution for displays, either backlight of LCD, or direct LED based pixels.
+LEDs without phosphors, while a poorer solution for general lighting, are the best solution for displays, whether they are LCD-backlit or direct LED-based pixels.

 Dimming a multicolor LED source to match the characteristics of incandescent lamps is difficult because manufacturing variations, age, and temperature change the actual color value output.
-To emulate the appearance of dimming incandescent lamps may require a feedback system with color sensor to actively monitor and control the color.
+To emulate the appearance of dimming in incandescent lamps, LEDs may require a feedback system with color sensor to actively monitor and control the color.

 Phosphor-based LEDs

 This method involves coating LEDs of one color (mostly blue LEDs made of InGaN) with phosphors of different colors to form white light; the resultant LEDs are called phosphor-based or phosphor-converted white LEDs (pcLEDs).
 A fraction of the blue light undergoes the Stokes shift, which transforms it from shorter wavelengths to longer.
 Depending on the original LED's color, various color phosphors are used.
 Using several phosphor layers of distinct colors broadens the emitted spectrum, effectively raising the color rendering index (CRI).

-Phosphor-based LEDs have efficiency losses due to heat loss from the Stokes shift and also other phosphor-related issues.
+Phosphor-based LEDs have efficiency losses due to heat loss from the Stokes shift and other phosphor-related issues.
 Their luminous efficacies compared to normal LEDs depend on the spectral distribution of the resultant light output and the original wavelength of the LED itself.
 For example, the luminous efficacy of a typical YAG yellow phosphor based white LED ranges from 3 to 5 times the luminous efficacy of the original blue LED because of the human eye's greater sensitivity to yellow than to blue (as modeled in the luminosity function).

 Due to the simplicity of manufacturing, the phosphor method is still the most popular method for making high-intensity white LEDs.
 The design and production of a light source or light fixture using a monochrome emitter with phosphor conversion is simpler and cheaper than a complex RGB system, and the majority of high-intensity white LEDs presently on the market are manufactured using phosphor light conversion.